 - After cutting your first strip, roll out a second strip next to it, adjust it to where patterns meet, then cut it to the same length.
 It works best to cut four strips at one time.

-- Most wallpaper comes pre-pasted with instructions on how to activate the paste.
-For wallpaper that is not pre-pasted, paste must be purchased in either pre-mixed liquid form, which costs slightly more, or in powder form in which you will need to mix yourself.
+- For wallpaper that is not pre-pasted, paste must be purchased in either pre-mixed liquid form, which costs slightly more, or in powder form in which you will need to mix yourself.

-- Use a paintbrush to paste the back of your wallpaper working from the ends to the middle.
+- Use a large paintbrush or roller to paste the back of your wallpaper working from the ends to the middle.

 - Fold the paper in thirds folding the top half to the middle of the sheet, paste to paste, and the bottom to middle, keeping the edges aligned.
 Be sure not to crease the strip.
 This is known as booking and will allow the paste on the paper to properly cure.